 Drivers of Fragility and Conflict

-The near absence of inclusive public institutions that can adequately mediate demand for power and wealth sharing between the center and the periphery, has been an underlying source of fragility and conflict in Sudan.
+The near absence of inclusive public institutions that can adequately mediate demands for power and wealth sharing between the center and the periphery has been an underlying source of fragility and conflict in Sudan.
 The unequal allocation of public resources and access to natural resources are main drivers of conflict, feeding into a potent mix of ideology, ethnicity and socio-economic marginalization that threatens to pull the country further apart.

 Poverty and Social Developments

 Sudan has wide and deep swaths of poverty and stark inequality between regions.
 Poverty estimates set the average rate of poverty incidence at 46.5% (2009 National Baseline Household Survey), indicating that some 15 million people are poor.
 But within this the disparities are striking; poverty incidence numbers mask significant regional disparities.
 Poverty in urban areas (especially Khartoum) is significantly lower than rural areas, which account for 60% of the country’s population and 80% of its poor.
 Poverty incidence in North Darfur is approximately three times that of Khartoum and more than twice that of River Nile State.
 Also of note are the disparities between settled and nomadic populations who constitute 9% of Sudan’s population and 14% of its poor.

 Gender-based disparities are also substantial with Sudan scoring very low in global measures of gender gaps and female empowerment.
 Severe gender gaps exist across a range of sectors, with rural areas faring worse than urban.
 In education, for example, nearly two-thirds of Sudanese women have less than primary education, compared to just over half of their male counterparts.